Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

     )
     trainer.fit(model)

+It is recommend to start training through `Bagua built-in launch utilities <https://tutorials.baguasys.com/getting-started/#launch-job>`_.
-In order to launch a Bagua job, we can use the same way as Distributed Data Parallel or use `Bagua built-in launch utilities <https://tutorials.baguasys.com/getting-started/#launch-job>`_.
+However, we can also use the same way as Distributed Data Parallel.

 .. code-block:: bash